Use our online / electronic services to save yourself a trip to Town Hall!

 - Sewer Permits expire two years from date of issuance.
 Sewer work and Sewer Permit Conditions must be completed and a Sewer Final issued before the Sewer Permit expires.
 If this is not done the Sewer Permit will be voided and a new Sewer Permit must be obtained.

-- Televise (TV) sewer lateral with the Sewer Inspector, 203-622-0963, ext.
+- Televise (TV) sewer lateral with the Sewer Inspector, 203-622-0963 ext.
 5, present during the TVing to determine the condition of the existing sewer lateral.
 Make a DVD of this inspection.
 Submit a copy of the DVD to the Sewer Division.
-DVD Video must be done using a self-leveling camera, include footage counter and the image quality must be clear.
+DVD Video must be done using a self-leveling camera, include footage counter, and the image quality must be clear.
 Failure to have the Sewer Inspector present during the TVing will result in the Sewer Division not accepting the DVD.
 Note: VHS format and flashdrives are not accepted.
 Only DVDs are accepted.
 Make a copy of the DVD for your records.
 The Town will not return DVDs.
 The Town can not make copies of DVDs.
-DVD review process takes approximately 2 to 4 weeks; then the property owner must agree to the DVD review findings.
+DVD review process takes approximately 2-4 weeks; then the property owner must agree to the DVD review findings.
 If lateral is in poor condition and being reused, must replace the lateral to the Sewer Main.
 If lateral is in poor condition and not being reused, must cap existing lateral back to the Sewer Main.

 - All sewer repair permits require a CCTV inspection of the sanitary sewer lateral from the structure to the Town sewer main.
 An emergency sewer repair can be issued, but the applicant will need to complete the CCTV inspection process prior to obtaining a Sewer Final for the Sewer Repair Permit.

 - All sewer permits for connection, except for disconnect and repair permits, must submit a site plan that shows both the proposed sanitary sewer work and all storm drainage work, any permeable pavement, cultec, etc. Submit this site plan with the sewer application submittal (PDF).
 Sewer application submittals that are missing this information will result in the sewer permit application being denied.